MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 You don’t need to do anything to place an image or a video associated with a step.
 They automatically appear when the operator goes to the step.

-The 3D assets associated with each step appear below the Step card in *the bin*:
+The 3D assets associated with each step appear below the Step card in the bin:

 ![3D assets below Step card](media/step-card-bin.png "3D assets below Step card")